Mina Ōba

 Mina Ōba (大場 美奈, Ōba Mina) is a former member of the Japanese idol girl group SKE48 of which she was captain of Team KII.
 Before, she was a member and captain of Team 4, but she was suspended due to her scandal and she returned in January 2012, she was transfer to Team B in 2012 when original Team 4 was disbanded in AKB48.

 On October 9, 2021, Ōba announced that she will graduate from SKE48 and leave the idol industry in April 2022, the time of her 30th birthday.
 Her 3-part graduation concert was on April 1 to 3 (the final day being her 30th birthday celebration).
 Her final theater performance was on April 23.
 She was supposed to officially graduate from the group on April 30, but she tested positive for COVID-19 on April 29, the day before her planned graduation.
 Her graduation date was postponed to May 21.

+Personal life

 On January 28, 2023, Oba announced her marriage to Fukuoka SoftBank Hawks baseball player Shuta Ishikawa.